useperform/perform/docs/overview/licensing.rst

 **Single**: a one-off purchase.
 Each single license can create one project.

-**Pro and bespoke**: a yearly subscription.
+**Pro and Bespoke**: a yearly subscription.
 You can create unlimited projects as long as you pay for the subscription.

 Projects are valid forever, even if they were created with a pro or bespoke license that has now expired.